Too many 3D printers? Here’s how to find the right one

 TPU

-TPU is a flexible, rubber-like material that can bend and stretch without breaking.
+300.– to 1000.–TPU is a flexible, rubber-like material that allows for bending and stretching without breaking.

-It excels in creating wearable items, phone cases, or gaskets, ideal when flexibility and impact resistance are needed.
+Best for creating wearable items, phone cases, or gaskets, TPU is ideal when flexibility and resilience are important.

 Bestseller